Deacetoxycephalosporin-C synthase

 The 3 substrates of this enzyme are penicillin N, 2-oxoglutarate, and O_{2}, whereas its 4 products are deacetoxycephalosporin C, succinate, CO_{2}, and H_{2}O.

 Classification

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O2 with 2-oxoglutarate as one donor, and the other dehydrogenated.

 Nomenclature

 The systematic name of this enzyme class is penicillin-N,2-oxoglutarate:oxygen oxidoreductase (ring-expanding).
 Other names in common use include DAOCS, penicillin N expandase, and DAOC synthase.

 Biological role

-This enzyme participates in penicillin and cephalosporin biosynthesis.
+This enzyme is involved in the biosynthesis of cephalosporin C in Acremonium chrysogenum, which is used for the industrial production of that antibiotic.